 After that, you can choose the desired period you want.
 I will advise you to choose wisely because the 60% discount only applies to the first invoice.

-For extra services, you can choose ‘SG Site Scanner’ so you will get notified if your website is hacked or injected by malicious codes.
+For extra services, you can choose ‘SG Site Scanner’ so you will get notified if your website is hacked or injected with malicious codes.
 Since I am a newbie, this helped me a lot to monitor my website.

 Setup your payment and click Proceed!
 After that, you will get a notification like this: